 The country boasts cities full of temples and a strong French influence, yet also smaller villages and the ever-present Mekong River.
-By morning you can be totally immersed in culture, and by lunch find yourself way out in the jungle.
+By morning you can be totally immersed in the culture, and by lunch find yourself way out in the jungle.

-The people are incredibly warm and the food is full of delicious surprises.
+The people are incredibly warm and the Laos food is full of delicious surprises.
 So, feast on sticky rice, fresh fruit smoothies, French-style baguettes and the great local beer, Beerlao.
 Then get exploring.

 In some parts of Laos, the road quality might mean that you can travel faster by tubing down the river.
 Nevertheless, the landscape is just as amazing and slow travel lets your eyes linger a little longer.

 Here, we will travel from the banks of the mighty Mekong River, work our way north through lush rural landscapes, discover some of Asia’s most incredible waterfalls, and have the chance to experience age-old traditional lifestyles.

 Located along the banks of the Mekong River, Vientiane is perhaps one of the most relaxed capital cities in the world.

 Here the influence of the former French occupation is evident.
 Streets are “Rues”, French architecture is scatted throughout the city and there is no lack of ‘French Hot Bread’ around.

 During the summer, the days can be hot so you’ll want to start exploring early.
 Choose from some of the most popular attractions in the city such as the Patuxai Victory Monument (which resembles the Arc de Triomphe in Paris), the That Luang Grand Stupa, or Wat Si Saket, the only temple in the city which has survived the invasions from ancient Thailand.